camunda/camunda-docs/versioned_docs/version-8.0/self-managed/tasklist-deployment/usage-metrics.md

 ---
 id: usage-metrics
 title: Usage metrics
+description: "Tasklist provides usage metrics under usage-metrics Actuator endpoint.
+It is exposed on management port."
 ---

 Tasklist provides usage metrics under `usage-metrics` Actuator endpoint.
 It is exposed on management port, which can be configured via `management.server.port` configuration parameter (default: 8080).